 Driving Fast vs. Driving Slow – Which Consumes More Fuel?

 Fuel consumption is one of those vital aspects that oscillate the amount of wealth that you have to spend on your car.
-However, driving fast vs driving slow can make a difference to the fuel consumption.
-By giving attention to a few reasons, you can boost the overall fuel-efficiency of the car.
+However, driving fast vs. driving slow can make a difference in fuel consumption.
+By giving attention to a few reasons, you can boost the overall fuel efficiency of the car.

 Driving Fast vs. Driving Slow: Which One is Better?